-By submitting to your unconscious bias, you are doing your recruitment search and your business disfavour.
-It has been well documented, that a diverse team is more productive, more successful and generally better at problem-solving.
+By submitting to your unconscious bias, you are doing your recruitment search and your business disfavor.
+It has been well documented, that inclusive workplaces are more productive, more successful, and generally better at problem-solving.
 If you’re not proactively addressing your recruitment team’s unconscious bias, you are probably losing out on great candidates.

 Sometimes job applicants may look quite promising on their resume, but when you have a ten-minute conversation with them, you might realize that they are not right for your team.
 As a majority of professionals have shifted to remote work, almost all job applicants today have a video and voice-enabled device at their disposal.
 If you had to rely on pre-screening applicants via a phone interview before the pandemic, this time around, you can request a zoom call.
 Virtual interviewing is becoming a norm as most businesses have moved to remote working models, either part or full-time.